aashikmajhi/Smart-Home-Security-App/README.md

 As the app is made open source you can contribute to the TODO list and send a PR.
 Work is always acknowledged.
-THe app is continuously under dev process.
+The app is continuously under dev process.

 <> for Open Source